 07 Collector Model Number: Enter the collector model number as listed in the SRCC directory.

-08 SRCC Certification Number: Enter the SRCC Certification Number from the SRCC directory.
+08 Certification Number: Enter the SRCC Certification Number from the SRCC directory.

 09 Collector Type: Enter the collector type listed in the SRCC directory.

 10 Collector Area (sq ft): Enter the listed square footage of the collector as listed in the SRCC directory.